-In today’s ultra-competitive business world, mobile technology, social media have made the customer king.
+In today’s ultra-competitive business world, mobile technology, and social media have made the customer king.
 No longer is it enough for a company to have quality products and services.
 In order to truly stand out from the competition and build a solid reputation, companies need to provide quality customer service on a consistent basis.

 Fortunately, today’s customer call centers are experiencing a massive influx of structured and unstructured customer data.
 And the insights gained through customer data analysis can help companies create the kind of customer service experience that attracts new customers, drives customer retention and advocacy, and creates a competitive edge.

 What follows is a look at how corporate call centers can leverage big data analytics to improve customer service.